MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/diagnostics/diagnostic-al199.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # Compiler Error AL199
-The type of the sum index field '{0}' must be numeric(Decimal, BigInteger, Integer, or Duration).
+The type of the sum index field '{0}' must be numeric (Decimal, BigInteger, Integer, or Duration).

+Only fields of the numeric type (Decimal, BigInteger, Integer, or Duration) can be used as sum index fields.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also